 Best for Mimosas: Billecart-Salmon Brut Rosé

 This is the benchmark Champagne rosé that top sommeliers keep stocked for every occasion.
-You can't go wrong with a bottle of Billecart, which has been producing bubbly for more than 200 years.
-With mouthwatering, tangy acidity, a wave of strawberry, cherry and raspberry fruit, and immense freshness and verve, it is best enjoyed solo—however, the rosé will pair perfectly with a nice, Sunday morning Mimosa.
+You can't go wrong with Billecart, which has been producing bubbly for more than 200 years.
+With mouthwatering, tangy acidity, a wave of strawberry, cherry and raspberry fruit, along with immense freshness and verve, it is best enjoyed solo—however, the rosé will pair perfectly with a nice, Sunday morning Mimosa.

 Why Trust Liquor.com?

-Jonathan Cristaldi has written about wine and spirits for over a decade and first began writing for Liquor.com in 2014.
-He regularly tastes wines from around the globe, and personally tasted every wine in this roundup, except for Salon.
-He is the editor-at-large for The SOMM Journal and The Tasting Panel Magazine and his writings have appeared in Food & Wine, Seven Fifty Daily, Los Angeles Magazine, Complex Magazine’s First We Feast blog, Thrillist, Time Out LA, Tasting Table, and Psychology Today.
+Jonathan Cristaldi has written about wine and spirits for over a decade.
+He regularly tastes wines from around the globe and personally tasted every wine in this roundup, except for the Salon.
+He is the editor-at-large for The SOMM Journal and The Tasting Panel Magazine and his writings have appeared in Food & Wine, Seven Fifty Daily, Los Angeles Magazine, Thrillist and more.